 Bring your binoculars to see if you can spot any of the bison that were introduced to the Nachusa Grasslands in October 2014.
 It has grown from 30 to more than 100 bison and is considered to be one of most genetically pure herds in North America.
 Original stock came from three western preserves owned by The Nature Conservancy: Lame Johnny Creek Preserve in South Dakota, the Broken Kettle Preserve in Iowa, and the Dunn Ranch in Missouri.
 The main visitor entrance of the preserve is 2075 Lowden Road, Franklin Grove.
 There you will find a small parking lot and an information kiosk with maps.
 A large viewing platform and interpretive center is currently under construction and is expected to be open by September.
 Grassland hiking is allowed in portions of the Preserve.

 Although they don’t normally allow metal detecting on forest preserve properties, this will be an exception!
 The heritage farmhouse is a reconstruction, but some of the barns have been there sense the Wilbur’s first built in 1862.
 The house attached to the Etnyre Preserve dates back to 1885.
 Neither area has ever been metal detected.
 You are likely to find a lot of “junk” metal as well as potential great items!
 You may keep what you find, with a few exceptions (extremely high value or great historical significance).
 If you need to borrow a metal detector notify helpers when you register, they will have a few extras.
 For ages 8 years and up.
-Please register by April 19 by clicking here.

 Embark on a Free Guided Walk with Returning Migrant Birds at the Jarrett Prairie Center from 9:00am-10:30am

 At this time of the year, the woods will be full of birds returning from their winter locations to find nesting sites in the north.
 Some are just passing through and will only be in area for a short time.
 It’s a great opportunity to see rare and interesting species, as well as our own more common ones.
 A newly opened and free indoor interpretive center for prairie habitats is also on site.
-For ages 8 years and up.
-Register by April 19 by clicking here.

 Be sure to stop by one of Oregon’s most unique shopping destinations.
 Conover Square was once a piano factory, but is now an indoor mall with a wide variety of merchants, antiques, amusements, and eateries.
 It is not to be missed if you’re looking for that next treasure to take home and impress your friends by saying “I found it in Oregon!”
 And don’t miss the many other vintage, antique, and repurposed shops found in town.